w3c/wai-curricula/intro.md

 ##### Suggested activities

-Engage students in a conversation to reflect on the definition of accessibility and how they could contribute to promote inclusion of people with disabilities.
+Engage students in a conversation to reflect on the definition of accessibility and on how they could contribute to promote inclusion of people with disabilities.

 ##### Suggested homework

 Ask students to recite the definition of web accessibility.
-Ask them also to enumerate the web technologies and components that have an impact on web accessibility.
+Ask them also to enumerate the contexts in which they think web accessibility has a role to play.

 ##### Suggested teaching materials